FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/schema_plugins.md

 </div>

-different types of extensions
+From this schematic, we can identify 3 distinct uses or extensions of `nomad-simulations`:

-- reuse (no extension)
+1. direct use of existing schema classes (no extension)
+    - implementation already covered in [Parser Plugins](./parser_plugins.md)

-- semantic extension
+2. semantic extension
+    - create classes that refine the context through inheritance from existing classes
+    - create brand new classes that widen the scope of the overall schema

-- normalization extension
+3. normalization functionalities
+    - the schema normalization functions can be leveraged to perform various tasks, simplifying the code within individual parsers while ensuring consistency and, thus, interoperability

 The following demonstrates some simple examples of extending the `nomad-simulations` schema.
 More detailed documentation about writing schemas packages can be found in [How to write a schema package](https://nomad-lab.eu/prod/v1/docs/howto/plugins/schema_packages.html){:target="_blank"} within the general NOMAD documentation.

-To start developing a custom schema, create a python file for your schema, e.g., `<parser_name>_schema.py`, within your parser plugin project, under `schema_packages/`, .
+To start developing a custom schema, create a python file for your schema, e.g., `<parser_name>_schema.py`, within your parser plugin project, under `schema_packages/`.

 Add the following imports to this file: